Are there benefits of caffeine consumption?

 The discovery of a new pathway associated with inflammation occurred through this research.
 And this allows scientists to have a better understanding of aging and soem of the markers of inflammation.

-Caffeinated coffee and tea are already a part of many people’s day, and this new finding furthers the possibility that they could be a healthy choice for many people.
+Caffeinated coffee and tea are already a part of many people’s day, and this new finding furthers the possibility that they could be a healthy choice.

 More research is needed to fully explain how caffeine is interfering with inflammation.
 But a growing body of research is showing us how healthful coffee and tea can be — and not only because they may help to block inflammation.

 Coffee has been shown to have some unexpected and stunning anti-aging health benefits, from decreasing the risk of diseases, including dementia, stroke, and type 2 diabetes, to prolonging life expectancy overall.

 In his landmark book, How Not to Die, Michael Greger, MD, explains the effectiveness of coffee consumption in preventing and treating Parkinson’s disease.
 And the key helpful ingredient appears to be the caffeine.

 But if you’re thinking energy drinks are a good choice because they also contain caffeine, think again.
 Energy drinks use synthetic caffeine — a substance first created by Monsanto, which your body processes differently than natural caffeine.
 (See more about why energy drinks aren’t a healthy choice.)

 Soda also has caffeine, but it isn’t a healthy choice either, and not just because of its high sugar content.
 In fact, soda has serious health risks, beyond just contributing to weight gain and being bad for your teeth.